 I have not seen the movie; however, based on various reviews, one thing is clear.
 The movie ultimately celebrates a handicapped person choosing to take his life through physician-assisted suicide.
 No matter how delicately the story is weaved together leading up to that moment, or how compassionate the characters are toward one another, this kind of movie sends a subtle but dangerous message.
 The movie suggests that taking one’s life – a gift from God Himself – is not tragic, but heroic.

 Even more, it sends a heartbreaking message to those who live with extreme disabilities.
 As if their lives are somehow less valuable than others.
 This opens the door for the enemy to plant seeds of doubt in their hearts as to whether they are loved by God.

 I certainly cannot speak for someone who lives with a disability.
 However, an inspiring article written by 11-year old Ella Frech, a wheelchair-bound professional skater, speaks volumes.
 Nick Vujicic, a man born without any arms or legs, inspires thousands to embrace life to the fullest.
-(Links to their stories are below.)

 The source of these lies should not surprise us for Jesus Himself warns us.

 “Satan disguises himself as an angel of light … he was a murderer from the beginning … When he lies, he speaks out of his own character, for he is a liar and the father of lies.”
 (2 Corinthians 11:14; John 8:44)